 Stretching should be done slowly without bouncing.
 Stretch to where you feel a slight, easy stretch.
 Hold this feeling for 5-20 seconds.
 As you hold this stretch, the feeling of tension should diminish.
-If it doesn't, Hold only stretch tensions that feel sion should diminish.
-If it doesn't, Hold only stretch tensions that feel just ease off slightly into a more comfortable stretch.
+If it doesn't, just ease off slightly into a more comfortable stretch.
 The easy stretch reduces tension and readies the tissues for the developmental stretch.

 After holding the easy stretch move a fraction of an inch farther into the stretch until you feel mild tension again.
 This is the developmental stretch which should be held for 5-20 seconds.
-This feeling of stretch tension should also slightly diminish or ing or jogging for several minutes stay the same.
-If the tension increases or becomes painful, you are over-stretching.
+This feeling of stretch tension should also slightly diminish or stay the same.
+If the tension ing. increases or becomes painful, you are over-stretching.
 Ease off a bit to a comfortable stretch.
+The developmental stretch reduces tension and will safely increase flexibility.

-The developmental is to be relaxed while you concentrate on the area being stretched.
+Hold only stretch tensions that feel good to you.
+The key to stretching is to be relaxed while you concentrate on the area being stretched.
 Your breathing should be slow, deep and rhythmical.
 Don't worry about how far you can stretch.
-Stretch relaxed and limberness will become just one of the many by-products of regular stretching.
-Do a light warm-up of moving, walk-
+Stretch relaxed and limberness will become just one of the many byproducts of regular stretching.